WonderificEntertainment/CCtoHou/README.md

 - **Default Pose:** A-Pose (CC3+ Bind Pose)
 - Uncheck **Use Subdivided Mesh**.

-_Note:_ Characters exported with subdivisions are not supported, as the model will be subdivided within Houdini instead.
+_Note:_ Characters exported with subdivisions are not supported.

 You can also use the [free 3D character base models provided by Reallusion](https://www.reallusion.com/character-creator/free-3d-character-base.html).
 These base meshes are already correctly set up and compatible.